Events & Speaking | May 13th, 2016

 What makes you better than the competition?
 Why should a customer choose you instead of another company in your industry?
 Learning how to differentiate your business is important for all small business owners because not only are you competing against other small businesses, but you also have to fight well-known national and global companies for a slice of the market.

-One business that has excelled in differentiating themselves is Contango IT, an information technology company that prides itself in “keeping costs down, building your business up.”
+One business that has excelled in differentiating itself is Contango, an information technology company that prides itself in “keeping costs down, building your business up.”
 In a recent interview, I spoke with founder and CEO Danny Mizrahi, who told me about the ways they have differentiated themselves in the IT industry and how he’s created a company that is run quite differently from other IT companies out there.
 You can listen to Contango IT’s story below.
 I’ve also pulled from Danny’s story to provide tips on how you too can differentiate your business.

 How to Differentiate Your Business – The Contango IT Formula